boettiger-lab/neon-forecast/timeseries.md

 ## an eventID is plotID+pointID+startDate
 ## A plotID includes the siteID
 ```

+How do we combine this over points, plots, etc for a density?
+We could
+view the multiple events that occur at a given point as independent
+estimates of the density at that point and average them.
+We could
+likewise consider the multiple points in a plot as independent estimates
+of the plot and average those, etc.

+But we should probably be summing instead of averaging? e.g. count up
+all the occurances in an area and divide by the ‘size’ of the area.
+Though it is not clear that we can say if a given area (e.g. plot) was
+sampled completely – plots could differ greatly in size.

 ``` r
 ## We can have many different points in the same plot